 3.6 What happens if the census day has already passed?

-You cannot access VET Student Loans for a past census day.
+You cannot access a VET Student Loan for a past census day.
 You must submit your eCAF on or before the first census day for which you wish the loan to apply.